chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/deepseek-deepseek-chat/ea03f6488449fcfe8cd0a678b4c64891e1427a32/patches/patch1/responses/RedisGraphTransaction.java_response.txt

 /**
- * An interface which aligned to Jedis transactional interface */ public interface RedisGraphTransaction extends ClusterPipeline, Closeable {
+ * An interface which aligned to Jedis transactional interface */ public interface RedisGraphTransaction extends Closeable {

     /**
      * Execute a Cypher query.